10 SaaS contract best practices used by top companies

-As a company grows, they’re constantly adding new products, and SaaS contracts are grow linear to headcount.
-But with dozens of vendors and contracts, who’s staying on top of renewals, usage, and getting the best pricing?
+As companies are growing rapidly, software-as-a-service (SaaS) contracts are growing linear to headcount.
+But with dozens of SaaS providers and contracts, who is staying on top of renewals, usage, and getting the best pricing?
 Who is monitoring data protection, disaster recovery, and business continuity?

-Managing SaaS relationships and contracts has become a full-time job for IT, Finance, and Engineering leaders.
+Managing SaaS relationships, contracts, and service-level agreements (SLAs) has become a full-time job for IT, finance, procurement, and engineering leaders.
 At Vendr, we think that’s a problem.
-Part of my job is to partner with leaders to understand the challenges they experience as their tech stack grows, and help them find solutions so that they can save both time and money on SaaS.
+Part of my job is to partner with leaders to understand the challenges they experience as their tech stack grows.
+And then, we help them find solutions so they can save both time and money on SaaS applications.

-While helping some of the fastest growing companies in the world overcome these challenges, I’ve found ten best practices that the smartest organizations are doing to manage their SaaS stack, saving themselves millions of dollars and headaches in the process.1.
-Create a System of Record
+While helping some of the fastest-growing companies in the world overcome these challenges, we’ve found 10 SaaS contract best practices that the smartest organizations are using to manage their SaaS stack, saving themselves millions of dollars and headaches in the process.

-I talk to big companies every day who have 100+ SaaS products, owned by different stakeholders, with little visibility into how those products are being used or managed.
-While decentralization can help an organization scale, it can also hurt you if it’s not organized.
-Renewals can slip through the cracks, and you can end up spending budget on products your employees aren’t actually using.
+I talk to big companies every day who have 100-plus SaaS applications, owned by different stakeholders, with little visibility into how those products are being used or managed.
+While decentralization can help a company scale, it can also hurt you if it’s not organized.
+Renewals can slip through the cracks, and you can end up spending your budget on products your employees aren’t actually using.

-Many companies use SaaS optimization tools to stay organized like Intello, Blissfully, and G2track, but you can also start organizing your products in a spreadsheet that includes the following for each product:
+Or you can simply start organizing your products in a spreadsheet that includes the following for each product:

 - Current spend